donalogaora/t0/README.md

 # tester
-Repo for pre-publishing testing for *.donalogaora.com
+Repo for pre-published testing for *.donalogaora.com